nebulab/playbook/leading-teams/discovery-and-estimation.html.md

 Finally, don't make the mistake of merely collecting a list of technical requirements, skipping the context.
 Strive to understand the client's market, their target customer and their rationale for building this product.
-This will help you create rapport witht eh client and give you a better understanding of the environment in which your team will be operating.
+This will help you create rapport with the client and give you a better understanding of the environment in which your team will be operating.

 ## Estimating effort with Estimation Sessions